 Skip to content →

-The Effects of Reforming a Federal Employment Agency on Labor Demand
+The Effects of Reforming a Federal Employment Agency

 In this paper we report the results of an empirical study on the employment growth effects of a policy intervention, explicitly aimed at increasing placement efficiency of the Federal Employment Agency in Germany.
 Find out more in our latest SFB 823 discussion paper No. 28/2019.